 John W. Hall (1957-1959), a minister in Vandalia, Missouri, was charged with the task of setting the college in order.
-He selected the first faculty of five men, two of whom still teach for CCCB: Lloyd M. Pelfrey and Gareth Reese.
+He selected the first faculty of five men.

 Grayson H. Ensign (1959-1966) made improvements in the administrative and bookkeeping procedures of the college.
 In addition, he was able to eliminate the first mortgage as well as purchase other property to provide room for expansion.